nysi-ap-1

 Michael Kras

-Michael Kras (he/him) is a Hamilton-based playwright, director, performer, magician, and teaching artist focused on writing vital new-generation stories including the Voaden Prize-winning play The Team (Essential Collective Theatre/Theatre Aquarius), No Big Deal (Roseneath Theatre), finsta (Boca del Lupo), and The Year and Two of Us Back Here (Broken Soil Theatre).
-Michael is also an in-demand magic director & designer, with credits including Harry Potter and the Cursed Child (resident magic associate, Mirvish), The Extinction Therapist (magic director, Theatre Aquarius), and A Christmas Carol (illusion design associate, Florida’s Maltz Jupiter Theatre).
+Michael Kras (he/him) is a Hamilton-based playwright, director, performer, magician, and teaching artist focused on writing new-generation stories including the Voaden Prize-winning play The Team (Essential Collective Theatre/Theatre Aquarius), No Big Deal (Roseneath Theatre), The Start Up (Theatre Aquarius/Brave New Works), finsta (Boca del Lupo), and The Year and Two of Us Back Here (Broken Soil Theatre).
+Michael is also an in-demand magic director and designer, currently serving as the Magic & Illusion Lead for the North American Tour of Harry Potter and the Cursed Child.
+Other magic direction credits include The Extinction Therapist (Theatre Aquarius), Franklin’s Key (Pig Iron Theatre), and A Christmas Carol (Maltz Jupiter Theatre).

 In many ways, theatre artists and magicians have the same job.
 We push the bounds of a live experience to startle audiences into confronting their realities.
 We aim to tell stories that linger.
 For a magician, there’s no such thing as “it can’t be done.”
 It can always be done, one way or another.